-Reanimating Industrial Spaces: Conducting Memory Work in Post-Industrial Societies was published by Left Coast Press in early 2015.
+Reanimating Industrial Spaces: Conducting Memory Work in Post-Industrial Societies, published by Routledge.
+Order here

 “As applied in these essays, contemporary archaeology, an engaging postmodern area of interest, provides refreshing insights into how archaeologists can deal with the increasingly complicated archaeological landscape and is a counterpoint to more traditional ways through heritage tourism to isolate and freeze the past in monuments and museums.
 Diverse and multifaceted, these papers provide a good window into a developing area of academic and social interest.
 All are well illustrated and include up-to-date references.
 Clearly, this is a volume for college and universities with graduate and undergraduate programs in archaeology, anthropology, architectural preservation, and heritage tourism, but larger public libraries, and not only those in urban contexts, will find readers interested in the collection.
 Highly recommended.”